surreal6/barricuda-likelike/README.md

     /on 1001

-    or any combination of 4 binary digits, related to:   projector, hall lights, aula lights, cave lights
+    or any combination of 4 binary digits, related to:   projector, hall lights, classroom lights, cave lights

     TODO: store lights condition globally